Faculty and Instructors

 Certificate Program in Forensic Toxicology

 Jill Yeakel achieved her Bachelor of Science in Biology and Chemistry from Lock Haven University.
 She then attended Arcadia University where she earned a Master of Science in Forensic Science and was awarded the Fredric Rieders Family Renaissance Foundation Award for academic excellence.
 While attending Arcadia University she also was a mentor for the Forensics Mentors Institute where she guided two high school students through a project studying the Stability of Salvinorin-A, a Hallucinogenic Herb, in Various Biological Matrices.
 This program spawned her interest in the combination of research and education.
 She was given the opportunity to remain at the Fredric Rieders Family Renaissance Foundation post-graduation to continue researching Salvinorin-A along with teaching.
 Through her research at the Foundation, Jill won the Society of Forensic Toxicologist’s Educational Research Award in 2009.
-She is currently the program director at the Center for Forensic Science and Education where she organizes and operates the G. John DiGregorio Summer Science Program along with being the Course Director for Research Methods in Forensic Science and Survey of Forensic Science courses for the Arcadia University’s Master of Forensic Science Program.
+Jill is currently the Laboratory Manager at Lehigh Valley Toxicology.
+She has also previously worked at the Armed Forces Medical Examiner’s Office where she was a part of the certification of the Special Forensic Toxicology Drug Testing Laboratory.
+She is currently a research scientist on a National Institute of Justice Grant entitled “Identification and Prevalence Determination of Novel Recreational Drugs and Discovery of Their Metabolites in Blood, Urine and Oral Fluid.”
+Jill has also recently been awarded the Irving Sunshine Award from the American Academy of Forensic Sciences for her outstanding research in forensic toxicology.